Travel and expenses policy

 Rail travel

-All planned rail travel arrangements must be authorised in advance by the appropriate:
+All planned rail travel arrangements must be authorised in advance by the employees line manager and Budget Manager

-Employees must make these arrangements through their service area business support team.
+Employees can make these arrangements through their service area Business Support Team.
 The team will book using the most cost-effective method.

 If an employee has a procurement card, they may use this to purchase the most cost-effective train ticket.
 They may only buy standard class tickets.